Seal of Approval

 Available 7am - 7 pm

 Before you set out to create your own judo club, you should plan out exactly how your new club will operate and where it will be located.
-You'll need to decide which teaching style you'd like to pursue for your members, either recreational or performance training.
-Let's look at the most important things that you'll need to consider during the planning phase:
+You’ll need to decide which teaching style you’d like to pursue for your members, either recreational or performance training.
+Let’s look at the most important things that you’ll need to consider during the planning phase: It is crucial to identify and agree on the key points in your business agreements to prevent issues later on.
+Additionally, plan how you will manage money, including negotiating rent and revenue sharing, to ensure the financial sustainability of your club.

 The most important thing that you should do is to assess the demand for starting a judo club in your area.
 Sometimes, when we're in the midst of planning something big for our lives, we forget to think practically about the situation.
 However, take a sober approach to planning your dojo by considering first the community in which you'd like to establish the club.